post featured image

 • 5 Ab Exercises That Are Safe For Pregnancy

-• Repeat All 5 Ab Exercises for the First and Second Trimesters x2 Sets
+• Repeat All 5 Exercises x2 Sets

-2. Bear Crawl 3-Point Hand Tap, Right/Left
+2. Bear Crawl 3-Point Hand Tap, R/L

 4. Standing Hinged Band Pull with TA Contractions